justanotherfoundry/freemix-glyphsapp/README.md

 See also: [Font Remix Tools for Glyphs](http://remix-tools.com/glyphsapp), [Kern On for Glyphs](http://kern-on.com), [Just Another Foundry](http://justanotherfoundry.com/)

+### Adopt Background

+The selected nodes will adopt the position of the corresponding nodes in the background.

+This is one of the simplest but probably the most powerful of my scripts.
+In combination with Insert Glyph to Background, you can easily transfer parts of the outlines between glyphs.

+Tip: Give it a keyboard shortcut if you use it a lot!

 ### Adopt from Other Font

 Adopts glyph properties from the same-named glyph(s) in a different font.